SplinterHead/GMusic-Manager/README.md

 GMusic Manager
 ==============

-Gives you an overview of your library with statistics such as:
+Gives you an overview of your library with information such as:
-* Total artists, albums and songs
+* Total artist, album and song counts
+* Album Art quality indicator

 ### TODO

 * Bitrate quality
-* Album Art quality

 In The Future
 =============